Adopted children

 Step-parent adoptions

 Step-parent adoption is a way for an individual to become the legal parent of their partner’s children from previous relationships.
-There are certain criteria that a step-parent must meet around age, relationship with the children’s parent and living requirements.
-In the same way as people adopting children from outside their family are assessed, a step-parent will be assessed, and a report made to the court who have the final say as to whether the adoption order is made.
+There are certain criteria that a step-parent must meet regarding age, relationship with the children’s parent and living requirements.
+In the same way as people adopting children from outside their family are assessed, a step-parent will be assessed, and a report made to the court that has the final say as to whether the adoption order is made.
 Similarly, as adoption orders in general end the parental responsibility of the birth parents, an adoption order made out to a step-parent will end the legal relationship between the child and the birth parent who is no longer in the family home.
-This may cause resentment and feelings of having to choose sides for the child, and therefore additional support may need to be put in place.
+This may cause resentment and feelings of having to choose sides for the child, and additional support may need to be put in place.